360-info/report-youth-mental-health-social-media/data/README.md

 and renamed for readability.

 The analysis scripts automatically download and unzip this file if it doesn't exist.

+## `Data file Einstein.csv`

+This is the survey data collected in the below publication on FoMO and social media usage in adolescence.

+Danielle A. Einstein, Carol Dabb & Madeleine Fraser (2023) FoMO, but not self-compassion, moderates the link between social media use and anxiety in adolescence, Australian Journal of Psychology, 75:1, DOI: 10.1080/00049530.2023.2217961

+The data underlying this article are available in the Macquarie University Repository and can be accessed with https://doi.org/10.25949/20188298.v1

+## `Variable labels Einstein.csv`

+This is the labels for the survey data collected in the below publication on FoMO and social media usage in adolescence.

+Danielle A. Einstein, Carol Dabb & Madeleine Fraser (2023) FoMO, but not self-compassion, moderates the link between social media use and anxiety in adolescence, Australian Journal of Psychology, 75:1, DOI: 10.1080/00049530.2023.2217961

+The data underlying this article are available in the Macquarie University Repository and can be accessed with https://doi.org/10.25949/20188298.v1

 ## Processed data